Network tap: Gigabit Ethernet issues

-The 1000BASE-T signal uses PAM 5 modulation, meaning that each cable pair transports 5 bits simultaneously in both directions.
-The PHY chips at each end of the cable have a very complex task at hand, because they must separate the two signals from each other.
+In 1000BASE-T each cable pair transports data simultaneously in both directions.
+The PHY chips at each end of the cable must separate the two signals from each other.
 This is only possible because they know their own signal, so they can deduct their own send signals from the mixed signals on the line and then interpret the information sent by their link partners.

-To tap a copper link as shown in the picture above it is not possible to just tap the middle of the wire because all you will see is a complex modulation of two signals.
-The only way to terminate the signal (as shown in the picture) is to use a PHY chip to separate the signal and then send the signal on to the link partner.
+It is not possible to just tap the middle of the wire because all you will see is a complex modulation of two signals.
+As illustrated above, the way to tap the signal is to use a PHY chip to separate the signal and then send the signal on to the link partner.
 This solution works but causes some other problems.